wwpa65/School_District_Analysis/README.md

   There were 461 ninth graders (39170 - 38709) at the THS whose math and reading scores were removed from the analysis.

   - How is the district summary affected?

-      - Reduced by a small amount (average score by ~ 0.1) or percentage (by ~ 0.2%) See Figure 2 below.
+      - Reduced by a small amount (average score by ~ 0.1) or percentage (by ~ 0.2%).
+However, it was not sigficant to the whole number.
+See Figure 2 below.

    ![District Summary Before](/resources/district-summary-before.png)

    ![District Summary After Repeating](/resources/district_summary_after_repeating.png)

-   ### replace new figures

 ### Figure 2.
 District Summary Before and After Removing Grades

     - How is the school summary affected?

     It dropped by ~0.05-0.06% foe scores and passing percentages dropped by ~27% for passing scores.
 This is because 9th graders at ths have no grades.

     - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?